potrepka/potrepka.github.io/about.md

 permalink: /about/
 ---

-I am a creator in many disciplines.
+I am a creator across many disciplines.

 My primary creative medium is computer music.
-Over the years, I have cultivated an understanding of both computers and music, the combination of which produces sound that often draws me into a contemplative state.
+Over the years, I have cultivated an understanding of both computers and music, listening to the works of great musicians and reading about the techniques of great music technologists.
 With more than a decade of experimentation in the field, I have spent countless hours studying functional programming, data structures, concurrency, and artificial intelligence through the lens of computer music, and it is on the back of these learnings that I build my magnum opus.

 More recently, I have taken a liking to blockchain technology and its potential for creating real consensus in large populations.
 Though no system is perfect,